motawy/portfolio-gatsby/content/hero/index.md

 ---
-heroTitle: "Hi, my name is"
+heroStart: "Hi, my name is"
 heroName: "Mido Tawy"
+heroPhrase: "I build amazing things for the web"
 heroIam:
   - "a Software Engineer"
   - "a Cloud Developer"